What is Reinvestment Rate?

 - Reinvestment Rate → The proportion of NOPAT re-invested into capital expenditures (CapEx) and net working capital (NWC).

-- Return on Invested Capital (ROIC): The profitability (%) earned by a company using its equity and debt capital.
+- Return on Invested Capital (ROIC) → The profitability percentage earned by a company using its equity and debt capital.

 The calculation of the rate of a company’s reinvestment is a three-step process:

-- Step 2: Next, the change in net working capital (NWC) is added to the result from the prior step, representing the dollar amount of reinvestments.
+- Next, the change in net working capital (NWC) is added to the result from the prior step, representing the dollar amount of reinvestment.

 Reinvestment Rate Formula